TheMonk2121/ai-dev-tasks/README.md

 ### 3️⃣ Examine Your Task List

-You'll now have a well-structured task list, often with tasks and sub-tasks, ready for the AI to start working on.
+You'll now have a well-structured task list optimized for AI execution, with clear dependencies, priorities, and strategic human checkpoints.
 This provides a clear roadmap for implementation.

 ![Example of a generated task list](https://pbs.twimg.com/media/Go6GNuOWsAEcSDm?format=jpg&name=medium)

-### 4️⃣ Instruct the AI to Work Through Tasks (and Mark Completion)
+### 4️⃣ Execute Tasks with AI-Optimized Processing

-To ensure methodical progress and allow for verification, we'll use `process-task-list.md`.
-This command instructs the AI to focus on one task at a time and wait for your go-ahead before moving to the next.
+To ensure methodical progress and allow for verification, we'll use `03_process-task-list.md`.
+This system is designed for AI agents (Mistral 7B + Yi-Coder) with strategic human oversight.

-1. Create or ensure you have the `process-task-list.md` file accessible.
+1. Create or ensure you have the `03_process-task-list.md` file accessible.
-2. In your AI tool, tell the AI to start with the first task (e.g., `1.1`):
+2. In your AI tool, tell the AI to start with the first task:

     ```text
-    Please start on task 1.1 and use @process-task-list.md
+    Please start on task T-1 and use @03_process-task-list.md
     ```
-    *(Important: You only need to reference `@process-task-list.md` for the *first* task.
+    *(Important: You only need to reference `@03_process-task-list.md` for the *first* task.
 The instructions within it guide the AI for subsequent tasks.)*

-    The AI will attempt the task and then prompt you to review.
+    The AI will attempt the task and then pause only when necessary for human review.

     ![Example of starting on a task with process-task-list.md](https://pbs.twimg.com/media/Go6I41KWcAAAlHc?format=jpg&name=medium)

-### 5️⃣ Review, Approve, and Progress ✅
+### 5️⃣ AI-Optimized Execution with Strategic Checkpoints ✅

-As the AI completes each task, you review the changes.

-* If the changes are good, simply reply with "yes" (or a similar affirmative) to instruct the AI to mark the task complete and move to the next one.
-* If changes are needed, provide feedback to the AI to correct the current task before moving on.
+The AI system will automatically:
+- **Execute tasks efficiently** with state caching and auto-advance
+- **Handle errors gracefully** with automatic HotFix task generation
+- **Pause strategically** only for high-risk operations (deployments, database changes)
+- **Track progress** with clear status indicators (`[ ]`, `[x]`, `[!]`)
+- **Prioritize by scores** when available for optimal task selection

 You'll see a satisfying list of completed items grow, providing a clear visual of your feature coming to life!